 Students need to know that they don't have to have big moments like exotic vacations or the birth of a baby brother or sister to write about.
 They can write about any ordinary, everyday thing and it can be crafted into an exciting story.

 Different strategies to try out are Ralph Fletcher's Map the Neighborhood or Lucy Calkin's, list making of 3 tiny moments spent with a person in your life or a special place of yours.
 When you map your neighborhood, you will be reminded of moments you shared with others or had in some of the places on your map.

-When you make of a person list, you have to think of small moments you shared with that person.
+When you make of a person list, you must think of small moments you shared with that person.

-It's important that writers are taken through the writing process during first few weeks of school.
-Writers must understand the process of writing how a piece will develop over time.
+It's important that writers are taken through the writing process during the first few weeks of school.
+Writers must understand the process of writing and how a piece will develop over time.

-As writers write through the the first couple of weeks of school they will be discovering themselves as writers within their notebooks.
+As writers write through the first couple of weeks of school, they will be discovering themselves as writers within their notebooks.

 You will see their writer's notebook become a valued treasure throughout the school year as they grow and evolve as writers and the classroom community building into something wonderful!